 At Instep Physical Therapy, our team of therapy specialists can help you eliminate any pain around your hip and achieve your personal goals.
 When you opt for physiotherapy care for your hip, a well-trained therapist will use a personalized treatment to help address your problem.

 The physiotherapist will focus on curtailing your pain using different therapeutic modalities such as dry needling and acupuncture during this session.
 Furthermore, hands-on techniques and specific exercises will be introduced to aid your treatment process.
-Participating in this therapy session will help increase your motion range, enhance your mobility, improve your strength, and normalize your muscles imbalances.
+Participating in this therapy session will help increase your motion range, enhance your mobility, improve your strength, and normalize your muscle imbalances.